 Use Workbot to streamline your provisioning workflows

-Workbot, our enterprise chatbot, can communicate between your business communications platform—whether it’s Slack, Teams, or Workplace—and the rest of your apps.
+Workato, the leader in enterprise automation, offers Workbot, an enterprise chatbot that can communicate between your business communications platform—whether it’s Slack, Teams, or Workplace—and the rest of your apps.
 This allows your team to make or respond to provisioning requests in just a few clicks, without leaving your business comms platform.